OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 ### Workers fails to start

-**A [per-queue message TTL](https://www.rabbitmq.com/blog/2014/01/23/preventing-unbounded-buffers-with-rabbitmq#per-queue-message-ttl) should be set to avoid requests accumulating indefinitly.**
+**A [per-queue message TTL](https://www.rabbitmq.com/blog/2014/01/23/preventing-unbounded-buffers-with-rabbitmq#per-queue-message-ttl) should be set to avoid requests accumulating indefinitely.**

 Workers failing to start will cause:

 - messages to accumulate in the queue.
-- when message TTL is reached, it will get transfered to the dead letter queue
+- when message TTL is reached, it will get transferred to the dead letter queue
 - the client will time out awaiting a response

-### Multiple ordyne daemons are started on the same pool
+### Multiple osrdyne daemons are started on the same pool

 It shouldn't be an issue, as: